Secure your summer internship experience

 9:00 – 10:30

 I think more clearly in the morning, and as such prefer to create any new content at this stage in the day.
 This could be a new advert, email template or perhaps a company pitch.
-Some team members with more of a UK focus may do calls at this point.
+Some team members with more of a UK focus may make calls at this point.

 10:30 – 12:00